brandonkwong/bridge-to-native/README.md

 ### Build

 The native iOS app can be built and ran from Xcode by opening Tabby.xcworkspace, located in the `./ios` directory.
-Before running, make sure to start the development server from within the `./react-native` directory:
+Before running, make sure to start the React Native development server, which can be done from the root project or directly from within `./react-native`:

 ```
 yarn start